 |

-Provides information on the activities capable of affecting site integrity and therefore achievement of the site’s conservation objectives.
+Provides information in an excel workbook on the activities capable of impacting the site's protected features and therefore achievement of the site's conservation objectives.
 This is a starting point for determining potential management requirements.
-It does not take into account the intensity, frequency or cumulative impacts from activities taking place.
-It is simply to advise you of the possible adverse impacts that your activity can have on a MPA’s features.
-Use the advice on operations to determine those pressures your activity causes that could harm the habitat and/or species features of the site. |
+It does not take into account the intensity frequency or cumulative impacts from activities taking place.
+It simply supports an understanding of the possible adverse impacts that an activity can have on a MPA's features.
+Guidance is imbedded to support an understanding and use of the information provided in the workbook.
+Use the Advice on Operations to determine those pressures an activity can cause that could harm the qualifying/protected features of the site. |

 These documents are available on JNCC’s Resource Hub.